Genez-io/deployapps-landing-page/content/posts/what_are_serverless_microservices.md

 ### 5. Pre-built components

 Serverless microservices let you easily combine different cloud services like databases, message queues, and object storage to build your app.
 This means you can reuse code and save time by leveraging pre-built solutions.
-Genezio offers plenty of pre-built components, including typesafe features, databases, auth, and cron jobs to build full-stack applications without building them from scratch.
+DeployApps offers plenty of pre-built components, including typesafe features, databases, auth, and cron jobs to build full-stack applications without building them from scratch.

 ### 6. Cost savings